The Shark Vertex AZ2002 is the latest addition to their upright vacuums and an upgrade to the Shark Apex AZ1002.

 Though the Apex is also great at resisting hair tangles, reviews showed that the hair gets stuck in the gates – below the large roller – which needs manual cleaning.

-Each of them can lay flat to reach under appliances, bed, couch, and sofa.
+They can lay flat to reach under appliances, bed, couch, and sofa.
 Detach the pod and carry it to clean stairs, upholstery, and above surfaces.

 Ease of Use – Ergonomics

-Like the Apex, the Vertex also has all the power and cleaning controls on the handle under the thumb.
+Like the Apex, the Vertex also has all the power and cleaning controls on the handle, under the thumb.

 Using either vacuum to clean carpets in lift-away mode is tiring on the arm.
-The absence of the pod’s weight makes the wand to self propel away from you, which takes more effort to pull back.
+The absence of the pod’s weight makes the wand self propel away from you, which takes more effort to pull back.

-Though the Vertex has a new floor head design and more suction, that doesn’t translate to improved real-world cleaning performance as compared to the Shark Apex.
+Though the Vertex has a new floor head design and more suction, that doesn’t translate to improved real-world cleaning performance compared to the Shark Apex.

 So, the Shark Apex is still a great contender to the latest Vertex in every aspect at a lower price.
 The Apex will give you the best value for the money period.

 However, the Vertex is good if you want to get your hands on the latest technology aesthetics and don’t mind spending extra money.